moxiu33/test-gsi-rom-and-roms-links/README.md

 > i'm working on patching this gsi for a53, so the phone would work normally.

 > [!Important]
-> if you want to fix ui flickering turn on `disable he overlays` in developer options.
+> if you want to fix ui flickering turn on `disable HW Overlays` in developer options.

 -------